-Problem: Blank display.
+PROBLEM: Blank display.

-- " Battery not installed.
+- Battery not installed.
 Install batteries.
-Refer to section 2.1.1. - " Battery completely dead.
+Refer to section 2.1.3. - Battery completely dead.
 Replace batteries.
-Refer to section 2.1.1. - " Monitor defective.
+Refer to section 2.1.3. - Monitor defective.
 Contact Maxtec for repair.

-Problem: Partial or distorted display.
+PROBLEM: Partial or distorted display.

-" Monitor damaged.
+Monitor damaged.
 Contact Maxtec for repair.

-Problem: Sensor will not calibrate.
-Potential Causes and Solutions:
+PROBLEM: Sensor will not calibrate.

-- " Sensor cell exhausted.
+- Sensor cell exhausted.
 Replace sensor.
-Refer to section 6.2. - " Sensor cable defective.
-Return to Maxtec. - " Monitor defective.
+Refer to section 6.2. - Sensor cable defective.
+Return to Maxtec. - Monitor defective.
 Contact Maxtec for repair.

-Problem: Sensor will calibrate, but takes too long to return to 21% ±2% oxygen in air (2 to 5 minutes) when performing calibration.
+PROBLEM: Sensor will calibrate, but takes too long to return to $21\% \pm 2\%$ oxygen in air (2 to 5 minutes) when performing calibration.

-" Disposable oxygen sensor damaged or defective.
+Disposable oxygen sensor damaged or defective.
 Replace sensor.
 Refer to section 6.2.

-Problem: Sensor will calibrate, but does not return to 21% ±2% oxygen in air (2 to 5 minutes) when performing calibration.
+PROBLEM: Sensor will calibrate, but does not return to $21\% \pm 2\%$ oxygen in air (2 to 5 minutes) when performing calibration.

-" Disposable oxygen sensor damaged or defective.
+Disposable oxygen sensor damaged or defective.
 Replace sensor.
-Refer to section 6.2
+Refer to section 6.2.

-Problem: Sensor will calibrate, but reading at any constant level drifts more than ±3% over a 24 hour period.
+PROBLEM: Sensor will calibrate, but reading at any constant level drifts more than ±3% over a 24 hour period.

-- " Barometric pressure change since last calibration.
-Recalibrate. - " Room or gas temperature went below 59°F (15°C) or above 104°F (40°C).
+- Barometric pressure change since last calibration.
+Recalibrate. - Room or gas temperature went below 59°F (15°C) or above 104°F (40°C).
 Correct temperature and recalibrate.

-Problem: Low battery icon.
+PROBLEM: Low Battery Icon.

-" If the low battery icon is displayed on the LCD readout at any time, the batteries should be replaced as quickly as possible.
+If the low battery icon is displayed on the LCD readout at any time, the batteries should be replaced as quickly as possible.

-Problem: E01: Sensor voltage is too low to perform a valid calibration.
+PROBLEM: E01: Sensor voltage is too low to perform a valid calibration.

-- " Manually attempt a new calibration. - " If unit repeats this error more than three times, contact Maxtec's Customer Service Department for possible sensor replacement.
+- Manually attempt a new calibration. - If unit repeats this error more than three times, contact Maxtec's Customer Service Department for possible sensor replacement.

-Problem: E02: No sensor attached.
+PROBLEM: EO2: No sensor attached.

-- " Disconnect and reconnect external sensor. - " Unit should perform an auto calibration, and should read 20.9%. - " If not, contact Maxtec's Customer Service Department for possible sensor replacement or cable replacement.
+- Disconnect and reconnect external sensor. - Unit should perform an auto calibration, and should read 20.9%. - If not, contact Maxtec's Customer Service Department for possible sensor replacement or cable replacement.

-Problem: E03: No valid calibration data available.
+PROBLEM: E03: No valid calibration data available.

-" Make sure unit has reached thermal equilibrium and perform a calibration routine.
+Make sure unit has reached thermal equilibrium and perform a calibration routine.

-Problem: E04: Battery below minimum operating voltage.
+PROBLEM: E04: Battery below minimum operating voltage.
+Potential Causes and Solutions:

-" Replace batteries.
+Replace batteries.
 A medium priority alarm will sound every 25 seconds until the batteries are replaced or become too dead to sound the alarm.

-Problem: E05: Sensor voltage is too high to perform a valid calibration.
+PROBLEM: E05: Sensor voltage is too high to perform a valid calibration.

-- " Manually attempt a new calibration. - " If unit repeats this error more than three times, contact Maxtec's Customer Service Department for possible sensor replacement.
+- Manually attempt a new calibration. - If unit repeats this error more than three times, contact Maxtec's Customer Service Department for possible sensor replacement.

-Problem: E06: Non-compatible oxygen sensor.
+PROBLEM: E06: Non-compatible oxygen sensor.

-- 1. Disconnect the sensor and reconnect, making sure the male plug is fully inserted into the receptacle before tightening the threaded locking shroud.
-The analyzer should now perform a new calibration with the error cleared. - 2.
+- 1. Disconnect the sensor and reconnect, making sure the male plug is fully inserted into the receptacle. - 2.
+The analyzer should now perform a new calibration with the error cleared. - 3.
 If the error still persists, remove the batteries and reinstall to perform a factory reset and diagnostic on the analyzer.
-The analyzer should again perform a new calibration with the error cleared. - 3.
+The analyzer should again perform a new calibration with the error cleared. - 4.
 Contact Maxtec Customer Service Department if the error code cannot be cleared.

-Problem: E07: Sensor signal is not stable enough to perform a valid calibration.
+PROBLEM: E07: Sensor signal is not stable enough to perform a valid calibration.

-- ${\mbox{\tiny N}}$ Wait for displayed oxygen reading to stabilize, when calibrating the device at 100% oxygen. - " Wait for unit to reach thermal equilibrium.
+- Wait for displayed oxygen reading to stabilize, when calibrating the device at 100% oxygen. - Wait for unit to reach thermal equilibrium.
 Please note that this can take up to one half hour, if the device is stored in temperatures outside the specified operating temperature range.

-Problem: E08: Battery voltage is too low to perform a valid calibration.
+PROBLEM: E08: Battery voltage is too low to perform a valid calibration.

-" Replace batteries.
+Replace batteries.

-NOTE: Use only a Maxtec approved Max-550E sensor called out in section 9.0 of the Spare Parts List.
-The Max550E sensor is equipped with an authentication chip to ensure the monitor is used with an approved sensor.
+NOTE: Use only a Maxtec approved Max-550E sensor called out in section 10.0 of the Spare Parts List.
+The Max-550E sensor is equipped with an authentication chip to ensure the monitor is used with an approved sensor.